 - Update the Comprehensive Plan and make sure that document is consistent with the goals of the Downtown Revitalization Plan. - Identify with support from City Council for initial capital improvement projects for phased funding and implementation on an ongoing annual basis.
-Wayfinding signage, Building facades, streetscape improvements and pedestrian / bicycle safety infrastructure are

-- Examine City Ordinances in terms of revisions to mixed use development standards and parking standards. - Expand natural gas to the remainder of the downtown not currently served. - Implement initial phase Streetscape and Façade Improvement projects at the Center Street and Main Street intersection and then heading north and south along Main Street.
+Wayfinding signage, Building facades, streetscape improvements and pedestrian / bicycle safety infrastructure are recommended as initial priority projects to strengthen the sense of community pride and provide an attractive downtown aesthetic for interests of visitors, young families and professionals looking to reside in Old Town, and for potential business interests. - Examine City Ordinances in terms of revisions to mixed use development standards and parking standards. - Expand natural gas to portions of the downtown not currently served. - Implement initial phase Streetscape and Façade Improvement projects at the Center Street and Main Street intersection and then heading north and south along Main Street.